S-624

 Plain Language

-No person may operate or distribute a chatbot that deals substantially with health information in North Carolina without first obtaining a health information chatbot license from the Department of Justice.
-The application must include comprehensive documentation covering technical architecture, data practices, security measures, privacy protections, QA/testing procedures, risk assessment, regulatory compliance evidence, proof of insurance, and required fees.
-The definition of 'health information' is extremely broad, covering physical and mental health data, reproductive and gender-affirming care information, biometric and genetic data, and even inferred health data.
-This is a pre-market licensing requirement — the chatbot cannot be operated or distributed until the license is granted.
+No person may operate or distribute a chatbot that substantially deals with health information in North Carolina without first obtaining a license from the Department of Justice.
+The application requires extensive documentation covering technical architecture, data practices, security, privacy, quality control, risk assessment, regulatory compliance, insurance, and fees.
+The Department evaluates applications against industry standards for technical reliability, data protection, risk management, evidence-based efficacy (peer-reviewed), expert endorsement, and public safety.
+This is a true licensing prerequisite — operating without a license is a prohibited act under § 114B-6.

 Statutory Text